StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition-Finals/FEEDBACK.md

 ### Step 1:

 Implemented a CRM system with basic create and retrieve functions.
-We were not able to implement the delete and update funcitons.
 The CRM system allows the users to export the data in their desired format.

 ### Step 2: